-Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: August 21, 2013; Ruling No. 2014-3687; Agency: Department of Juvenile Justice; Outcome: Grievant Not in Compliance.
-August 21, 2013 Ruling No. 2014-3687 Page 2
+Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: September 16, 2013; Ruling No. 2014-3712; Agency: Department of Juvenile Justice; Outcome: Grievant Not in Compliance.
+September 16, 2013 Ruling No. 2014-3712 Page 2

-COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Employment Dispute Resolution COMPLIANCE RULING In the matter of the Department of Juvenile Justice Ruling Number 2014-3687 August 21, 2013 The Department of Juvenile Justice ("agency") has requested a compliance ruling related to the grievant's April 8, 2013 grievance.
-The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding his grievance.
-FACTS On April 8, 2013, the grievant initiated a grievance with the agency.
-On or about April 22, 2013, the agency provided the second resolution step response to the grievant.
-On the same date, the agency also sent a memorandum requesting that the grievant inform the facility's human resources supervisor whether he intended to advance or conclude his grievance within five workdays upon receipt of the memorandum.
-On June 4, 2013, the agency mailed a letter of noncompliance to the grievant by certified mail, indicating the agency had not received a response from the grievant.
-The certified mailing was unclaimed.
-Since more than five workdays have elapsed since the grievant received the second step response, and the grievant has not yet advanced or concluded his grievance, the agency seeks a compliance ruling allowing it to administratively close the grievance.
-DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.
-That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EDR's involvement.
-Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.
-If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
-When an EDR ruling finds that either party to &lt;sup>1 Grievance Procedure Manual § 6.3.
+COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Employment Dispute Resolution COMPLIANCE RULING In the matter of the Department of Juvenile Justice Ruling Number 2014-3712 September 16, 2013 The Department of Juvenile Justice (the agency) has requested a compliance ruling related to the grievant's April 4, 2013 grievance.
+The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding her grievance.
+FACTS On or about April 4, 2013, the grievant initiated a grievance with the agency.
+On July 1, 2013, the agency mailed the grievant its third step response.
+On August 9, 2013, the agency mailed a letter of noncompliance to the grievant via certified mail, indicating that the agency had not received a response from her.
+Additionally, the agency requested a response from the grievant within five workdays upon receipt of the noncompliance letter.
+The certified mailing was returned, unclaimed, to the agency on or about August 29, 2013.
+DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.1 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EDR's involvement.
+Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.2 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
+When an EDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the noncompliance is not 1 Grievance Procedure Manual § 6.3.